 What is assessed

-After the application is submitted, the person’s condition is assessed and the degree of dependence and the amount of the allowance is determined.
+After the application is submitted, the person’s condition is assessed and the degree of dependence and the amount of the allowance are determined.
 First of all, the social aspect is assessed, where the person’s ability to function independently in his or her natural social environment is determined.
 In addition, the person’s state of health is assessed on the basis of medical reports.

 Tip: Were you not awarded care allowance even though you are entitled to it?
 Contact us.
 We will assess your case and draft legal services to resolve it within 24 hours.